AlexWaygood/cpython/Doc/library/ssl.rst

 Socket creation
 ^^^^^^^^^^^^^^^

-Since Python 3.2 and 2.7.9, it is recommended to use the :meth:`SSLContext.wrap_socket` of an :class:`SSLContext` instance to wrap sockets as :class:`SSLSocket` objects.
+It is recommended to use the :meth:`SSLContext.wrap_socket` of an :class:`SSLContext` instance to wrap sockets as :class:`SSLSocket` objects.
 The helper functions :func:`create_default_context` returns a new context with secure default